 An introduction to crime and society's responses to it.
 Examines the nature and causes of crime, the criminal law, constitutional safeguards, and the organization and operation of the criminal justice system including the police, courts, jails, prisons, probation and parole departments, and community corrections agencies.
 Covers the history of the criminal justice system, terminology and career opportunities.
 Prerequisites: None.

 Covers philosophy of legal sanctions and historical development from the common law to modern American criminal law, classifications of crimes, elements of and parties to crimes, general definition of crimes, common defenses utilized.
 Includes specific offenses and the essential elements of each offense.
 Required in AJS curriculum.
 Prerequisites: None.

 Focus on changing the distribution of crime opportunities rather than offender motivation.
 Topics include application of situational crime prevention strategies, problem-oriented crime control approaches, hot spots policing, defensible space, and crime prevention through defensible space.
 Prerequisites: None.

 Introduces and explores ethical issues and the justice system.
 Focuses on ethics and the law, the police, courts and corrections.
 Reviews ethical theory, concepts and practices as they relate to administration of justice.
 Explores issues of how media/social media shape ethics.
 Encourages critical thinking and value decision making in criminal justice system situations.
 Prerequisites: None.

 The study of serial killers, mass murderers and their victims.
 Examines the history and frequency of these crimes, profiles the killers and their victims, explores theories of causation, and discusses the problems and techniques of investigation, prosecution, punishment, and prevention.
 Prerequisites: None.

 Examines current issues, techniques and trends in the Criminal Justice System.
 Prerequisites: None.

-A practical insight into the rules of evidence to include how to recognize evidence: the general rules governing admissibility of evidence; the "hearsay" rule and its exceptions; the use of documentary evidence, written memoranda, photographs, and recordings; corpus delicti; opinion evidence, circumstantial evidence, evidential privileges.
-Required in AJS curriculum.
+A practical insight into the rules of evidence to include how to recognize evidence: the general rules governing admissibility of evidence; the hearsay rule and its exceptions; the use of documentary evidence, written memoranda, photographs, recordings and electronic surveillance; corpus delicti; opinion evidence, circumstantial evidence, evidential privileges.
 Prerequisites: None.